Credit Suisse Group Cuts YETI (NYSE:YETI) Price Target to $80.00

-YETI (NYSE:YETI – Get Rating) had its price target decreased by Credit Suisse Group from $95.00 to $80.00 in a report published on Monday, The Fly reports.
-Credit Suisse Group currently has a maintains rating on the stock.
+YETI (NYSE:YETI – Get Rating) had its price target lowered by Credit Suisse Group from $95.00 to $80.00 in a report published on Monday, Benzinga reports.
+The firm currently has an outperform rating on the stock.

-Several other equities analysts also recently weighed in on the company.
-Robert W. Baird reduced their price target on YETI from $90.00 to $70.00 in a report on Thursday, May 12th.
-The Goldman Sachs Group reduced their price objective on YETI from $65.00 to $55.00 and set a buy rating for the company in a report on Thursday, July 21st.
-Citigroup reduced their price objective on YETI from $83.00 to $65.00 in a report on Thursday, May 12th.
-Berenberg Bank upgraded YETI from a hold rating to a buy rating and reduced their price objective for the stock from $103.00 to $92.00 in a report on Thursday, April 7th.
-Finally, UBS Group lifted their price objective on YETI to $53.00 in a report on Friday, July 22nd.
-Four investment analysts have rated the stock with a hold rating and ten have assigned a buy rating to the stock.
-According to data from MarketBeat.com, YETI has an average rating of Moderate Buy and an average price target of $72.19.
+Several other research analysts have also recently issued reports on the stock.
+Cowen cut their target price on shares of YETI from $89.00 to $71.00 in a report on Thursday, May 12th.
+Cowen cut their price target on shares of YETI to $59.00 in a report on Monday, July 25th.
+Jefferies Financial Group cut their price target on shares of YETI from $121.00 to $90.00 in a report on Monday, July 18th.
+Stifel Nicolaus lowered their price objective on YETI from $50.00 to $48.00 in a research report on Wednesday, July 20th.
+Finally, KeyCorp lowered YETI to a sector weight rating in a research report on Tuesday, July 19th.
+Five research analysts have rated the stock with a hold rating and eleven have assigned a buy rating to the company.
+Based on data from MarketBeat.com, YETI currently has an average rating of Moderate Buy and a consensus price target of $70.88.

 Institutional Inflows and Outflows

-A number of large investors have recently made changes to their positions in YETI.
-Keybank National Association OH lifted its holdings in YETI by 2.0% in the 4th quarter.
-Keybank National Association OH now owns 7,970 shares of the company’s stock worth $660,000 after purchasing an additional 160 shares in the last quarter.
-CWM LLC lifted its holdings in YETI by 69.6% in the 1st quarter.
-CWM LLC now owns 531 shares of the company’s stock worth $32,000 after purchasing an additional 218 shares in the last quarter.
-Signaturefd LLC lifted its holdings in YETI by 61.4% in the 1st quarter.
-Signaturefd LLC now owns 581 shares of the company’s stock worth $35,000 after purchasing an additional 221 shares in the last quarter.
-Lindenwold Advisors lifted its holdings in YETI by 6.1% in the 1st quarter.
-Lindenwold Advisors now owns 3,816 shares of the company’s stock worth $229,000 after purchasing an additional 221 shares in the last quarter.
-Finally, Fifth Third Bancorp lifted its holdings in YETI by 79.3% in the 1st quarter.
-Fifth Third Bancorp now owns 579 shares of the company’s stock worth $35,000 after purchasing an additional 256 shares in the last quarter.
+A number of large investors have recently added to or reduced their stakes in YETI.
+CWM LLC purchased a new stake in shares of YETI during the 4th quarter worth approximately $26,000.
+Spire Wealth Management bought a new position in YETI in the 2nd quarter valued at $27,000.
+UMB Bank N A MO bought a new position in YETI in the 4th quarter valued at $28,000.
+Cordasco Financial Network grew its position in YETI by 333.3% in the 2nd quarter.
+Cordasco Financial Network now owns 650 shares of the company’s stock valued at $28,000 after acquiring an additional 500 shares during the last quarter.
+Finally, Fifth Third Bancorp grew its position in shares of YETI by 79.3% during the 1st quarter.
+Fifth Third Bancorp now owns 579 shares of the company’s stock worth $35,000 after buying an additional 256 shares in the last quarter.
 96.33% of the stock is owned by hedge funds and other institutional investors.

 YETI Holdings, Inc designs, markets, retails, and distributes products for the outdoor and recreation market under the YETI brand.
 The company offers hard and soft coolers, as well as cargo, bags, outdoor living, and associated accessories.
 It also provides drinkware products, such as colsters, lowballs, wine tumblers, stackable pints, mugs, tumblers, bottles, and jugs, as well as accessories comprising bottle straw caps, tumbler handles, jug mounts, and bottle slings under the Rambler brand.